SioKCronin/website/content/about.md

 +++
-Siobhán is an engineer, artist, and public speaker with a passion for scaleable infrastructure, machine learning, and emergent collective intelligence.
+Siobhán is an engineer, artist, and public speaker with a passion for scaleable infrastructure, machine learning, community healing, and emergent collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies, and now stewards human-computer ecosystems solving problems that matter.
 She is currently the Engineering Manager at Landed, where she leads a team of engineers helping support the financial well-being of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and Model View Culture, and presented at the Conference on Complex Systems,